The benefits of Marketplace selling in 2022

 Indirect reputationThis can be majorly beneficial particularly if your product or business is relatively new to the market.
 Amazon and eBay users have already built up trust in the customer journey.
 You stand to reap the benefits of this secondary loyalty as if customers are happy with what they’ve purchased, they’ll likely return to the marketplace to buy it again.
 This makes UX one less thing for you to worry about.

 The ease of re-ordering is pre-meditated as consumers with Amazon and eBay accounts can easily track and repeat previous orders, further encouraging customer loyalty.

-Another option for consumersConsumers seek out brands that are flexible to their needs with multichannel shoppers spending three-times more time than single-channel shoppers.
+Another option for consumersConsumers seek out brands that are flexible to their needs with omnichannel shoppers spending approximately 10% more when shopping online, compared to single-channel shoppers.

 We have primarily focused on eBay and Amazon so far, however social selling is becoming increasingly popular.
-Facebook Marketplace has about 800 million users around the world each month.
-37% of internet users turn to social networks to carry out research on brands or products – but selling them within the same space removes the need to promote your products.
+Facebook Marketplace has about 1 billion users around the world and 43% of internet users turn to social networks to carry out research on brands or products – but selling them within the same space removes the need to promote your products.
 Selling on social media can facilitate a type of “digital windowshopping” which can be great for “impulse buyers”.
 The less friction between discovery and purchases, the higher the likelihood of immediate conversion.

 Why merchants choose Kooomo to sell on Marketplaces